MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 :::image type="content" source="media/write-queries/web-ui-help-cluster-environment.png" alt-text="Screenshot of the Azure Data Explorer web UI help cluster environment.":::

-## Kusto Query Language overview
+## Introduction to KQL queries

-The [Kusto Query Language (KQL)](./kusto/query/index.md) is used to write queries in Azure Data Explorer.
-A KQL query consists of one or more query statements and returns data in tabular or graphical format.
+A KQL query is a read-only request to retrieve and process data in Azure Data Explorer.
+These queries consist of one or more query statements and return data in tabular or graphical format.

-There are three types of query statements: tabular expression statements, let statements, and set statements.
-In this tutorial, we'll mainly focus on tabular expression statements but will also briefly cover let statements, which will allow us to use variables in queries.

 ### Tabular expression statements

-A tabular expression statement is a type of query that manipulates data in tables or tabular datasets.
-These statements consists of one or more operators, which are separated by a pipe (`|`), and process the data sequentially.
-Each operator starts with a tabular input and returns a tabular output.
+The most common type of query statement is a tabular expression statement.
+These statements are used to manipulate data in tables or tabular datasets.
+They consist of one or more operators, separated by a pipe (`|`), and process the data sequentially.
+Each operator begins with a tabular input and returns a tabular output.

 The order of the operators is important, as the data flows from one operator to the next and is transformed at each step.
 Think of it like a funnel where the data starts as an entire table and is refined as it passes through each operator, until you're left with a final output at the end.

-Read the following query and after we'll go through it step-by-step.
+The following query performs these actions in sequence:

+1. The `StormEvents` table is filtered by the `where` operator to include rows with `StartTime` values within the specified date range.
+1. The filtered table is then further filtered by another `where` operator to include rows with a `State` value of "FLORIDA".
+1. The final table is passed to the `count` operator, which returns a new table with a single column, `Count`, containing the number of rows in the table.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSspVuCqUSjPSC1KVQguSSwqCcnMTVVISi0pT03NU9BISSxJLQGKaBgZGJjrGhrqGhhqKujpKaCJG4HENZENKklVsLVVUHLz8Q/ydHFUAkol55fmlQAA2ZnM/XgAAAA=" target="_blank">Run the query</a>